 But the exam is looming, and that means extra helpings of stress.
 It doesn't help that law school graduates are generally competitive, over-achieving, and just this side of obsessive when it comes to success.

 Sure, everyone says it's not a big deal if you fail the bar.
 It's not the end of the world, other people fail, and you can take it again.
 You're still a smart person if you don't pass on your first try.

-People who fail the bar exam on their first, second, heck even on their tenth try are not doomed to career failure.
-They're pretty awesome - and by that we mean awe-inspiring.
+People who fail the bar exam on their first, second, heck even on their 10th try are not doomed to career failure.
+They're pretty awesome -- and by that we mean awe-inspiring.
 Here are just a few examples:

-Hillary Clinton, our current secretary of state, failed the Washington D.C. bar before passing the Arkansas bar.
+- Hillary Clinton, our current secretary of state, failed the District of Columbia bar before passing the Arkansas bar.
 Before her impressive political career, Ms. Clinton was the first female partner at Rose Law Firm, the first female chair of the Legal Services Corporation, and was twice listed as one of the 100 most influential lawyers in America.

 - 7 Quotes to Get You Through the Bar Exam (FindLaw's Greedy Associates)

 - Study 100 Hours, Pass the Bar Exam?
 (FindLaw's Greedy Associates)

 - Keep Calm and Study On: 5 Tips to Stay Sane During Bar Review (FindLaw's Greedy Associates)